 What’s the best course of action?

-If you are worried about your symptoms it is always a good idea to check in with your GP for advice, especially as the 2017 flu (influenza) season has been reported to be particularly bad.
+If you are worried about your symptoms, check in with your GP for advice.
+Especially as the 2017 flu (influenza) season has been reported to be particularly bad.
 But remember, it’s important to appreciate that you may walk out of your doctor’s surgery without any medicine.
 Antibiotics can be very effective in treating bacteria, but not a virus.
 The flu, for instance, is caused by a virus and can not be treated with antibiotics.
 On top of this there is evidence to suggest antibiotics may have a negative impact on the health of your important gut flora and microbe activity.
 This can compromise your digestion and contribute to conditions such as thrush (candida) or irritable bowel syndrome.
-There is good evidence to suggest probiotic treatment can help with these issues, and should be considered after a course of antibiotics as part of the recovery from the illness.
+There is good evidence to suggest probiotic treatment can help with these issues.
+They should be considered after a course of antibiotics as part of the recovery from the illness.

-So if your symptoms are mild enough to manage without prescribed medications or your doctor is confident you have a virus, hold off on taking antibiotics.
+if your symptoms are mild enough to manage without prescribed medications, or your doctor is confident you have a virus, hold off on taking antibiotics.

 by Nick Conquest (September 2017)